Lupus590/ArmA-3-Mod-Template/README.md

 ## Getting Started

-1. Download this repository as a zip, please don't clone it I'd rarther not have loads of repos my commits in their history.
-(A gotcha with GitHub's template system, `logo.paa` is in git lfs and will fail to copy to your repo so you'll have to manually do copy it.)
+1. Click on `Use this template` (green button top right)
+2. Run `any of the setup scripts`, you may need to install powershell
-2. Choose a license for your project (see `LICENSE.md`).
+3. Choose a license for your project (see `LICENSE.md`).
-3. Update `.hemtt/presets/main.html` with your modlist.
+4. Update `.hemtt/presets/main.html` with your modlist.
-4. Edit `.hemtt/project.toml` with your project details.
+5. Edit `.hemtt/project.toml` with your project details.
-5. Review and adjust the documentation in `meta/doc/*` to fit your workflow.
+6. Review and adjust the documentation in `meta/doc/*` to fit your workflow.
-6. Update this README to reflect your project.
+7. Update this README to reflect your project.

 ## Requirements